Shira-sun/A2Z_Proposal/README.md

 **03: Design**

 After recieving feedback on user testing in class, I decided to spend some time on design.
-I wanted to make the drawing feels human, so I decided to make a brush to draw the point.
+I wanted to make the drawing feels human, so I decided to make a brush to draw the points.
 I love the look of ink so that was the direction I was going for.
 I found <a href="https://editor.p5js.org/AhmadMoussa/sketches/UEkATscAg">this sketch</a> by Ahmed Moussa that I really liked.
 It took me a few hours to break down his code and understand how it could work with my data, but evenyualy I got it to work on <a href="https://editor.p5js.org/Shiraserilevi/sketches/k7UZxWgCk">this sketch</a>.
 However, I still had a bug- the lines of the drawing were all connected and the drawing were unreadable.

 ![08](images/08.png)